Anish-kumar-dev/objc-style-guide/README.markdown

 * Properties should be explicitly declared with atomicity & memory management rules every time in that order.
 Optionally you can declare access rules and conventions after atomicity & memory management.
 * Dot syntax should be used to access properties instead of bracket syntax.
 * There should be exactly one space between the `@property` keyword and the qualifiers.
 One space between the qualifiers and the type.
 And (if applicable) a space before the pointer with the point attached to the property name.
+* Property names should read like a noun.

 **This**
 ```objc